-We are advised that all of the above land is classified as Community land under the Local Government Act, 1993.
+The land is classified as Community land under the Local Government Act, 1993.
 Section 45 of the Local Government Act, 1993 prevents Council from selling, exchanging or otherwise disposing of Community classified land.
 Therefore it is proposed to reclassify the site from Community Land to Operational land in accordance with Section 27 of the Act.